Kannum Kannum: Release and reception

-The film was released on 21 March 2008, Good Friday alongside Singakutty, Sandai and Inba.
-A critic from Rediff.com wrote "Stories are often touted in Kollywood as 'different,', 'blowing your mind,' and tons of other catchphrases but, more often than not, they fail to live up to expectations.
+The film was released on 21 March 2008, Good Friday.
+Pavithra Srinivasan from Rediff.com wrote, "Stories are often touted in Kollywood as 'different', 'blowing your mind,' and tons of other catchphrases but, more often than not, they fail to live up to expectations.
 M R Mohan Radha's Kannum Kannum, directed by G Marimuthu, offers to be a story 'that might happen to anyone' and actually does manage to fulfill that promise."
-A critic from Sify wrote "Marimuthu's beautifully crafted touching love story laced with family sentiments, continue to haunt you long after the film is over.
+Sify wrote "Marimuthu's beautifully crafted touching love story laced with family sentiments, continue to haunt you long after the film is over.
 It's a triumph of his script writing methods and packaging that makes the film work big time".
 The Hindu wrote "Well-made and sensitive, but let down by an unsatisfactory conclusion."
+Muthu of Kalki praised the acting, music, cinematography and dialogues and noted the film becomes less interesting due to screenplay having a little lag.
+The reviewer added that nevertheless the climax is different and the director succeeded in narrating an quality story.